cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 Will return True if the value in `value` is contained within the collection/iterable in the target column, or if there's an exact match for non-iterable data.

+The operator checks if every value in a column is a list or set.
+If yes, it compares row-by-row.
+If any value is blank or a different type (like a string or number), it compares each value against the entire column instead.

 Example:

 ```yaml